justijndepover/laravel-inbox/readme.md

 composer require justijndepover/laravel-inbox
 ```

-After the installation, you should publish the assets
+After the installation, you have to publish the assets
 ```
 php artisan inbox:install
 ```